openSUSE/news-o-o/_posts/2008-10-15-hack-week-iii-winners.markdown

 Thanks also to everyone who participated in Hack Week.
 We had a lot of great ideas and work come out of Hack Week and we learned a lot about getting the openSUSE community outside of Novell involved in Hack Week.

 At this time, we're planning another Hack Week in the spring 2009 time frame.
 More details will be announced then.
 Have suggestions for future Hack Weeks?
 Leave a comment here, we'd love to hear them.
-Mb2-701 microsoft dynamics crm 2013 exam students can easily contact the unit and discuss how to strategically get ready for the mcp-microsoft [midnightpapers](https://midnightpapers.com/) specialist exam